ShaunCurtis/Blazr.OnAfterRender/readme.md

 Component Rendered e45633be-c5a1-451b-99a2-ce64f128a65c.
 ```

-Once the render is complete the renderer queues `OnAfterRender` onto the SC.
+Once the render completes, it invokes the `OnAfterRender` on the SC.
 The queue has two tasks:

 1. The continuation from `OnInitializedAsync`.
 2. An instance of `OnAfterRender` for the component.

-The `OnInitializedAsync` continuation is complete, is prioritized and runs next.
+The `OnInitializedAsync` continuation runs to completion [there are no further awaits].

 ```text
 OnInitializedAsync Completed on Component e45633be-c5a1-451b-99a2-ce64f128a65c.